-Citation with stable link: Philip A. Harland, 'Phoenicians and Sardinians: Cicero’s ethnic invective in defending Marcus Scaurus (mid-first century BCE),' Last modified January 5, 2023, http://philipharland.com/Blog/?p=9986.
+Citation with stable link: Philip A. Harland, 'Phoenicians and Sardinians: Cicero’s ethnic invective in defending Marcus Scaurus (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 5, 2023, http://philipharland.com/Blog/?p=9986.

 Author: Marcus Tullius Cicero, For Marcus Scaurus 38-45 (link to Latin text)